Adaptive Network Response to Line Failures in Power Systems: An Integrated Failure Propagation Model

 Consider a power transmission network described by a graph $\calG=(\calN,\calE)$, where $\calN$ is the set of buses and $\calE \subset \calN\times \calN$ are transmission lines.
 Using the notation in Table~\ref{table:notations}, the post-contingency linearized frequency dynamics are:

 The above differential equations model the fast-timescale response of the system to a transmission line failure.
+Note that we assume generator voltage control is local and converges at a faster timescale than generator-load frequency control.
+Therefore voltages are assumed to be fixed at their nominal values at the frequency control timescale.

 The post-contingency injection deviation $p_j(t):=r_j + d_j(t)$ is the sum of the post-contingency disruption $r_j$ and the system response $d_j(t)$.
+The disruption $r:=(r_j, j\in\calN)$ comes from the effect of transmission line failures.
+In particular, suppose a failure of line $(s,t)$ with pre-contingency flow $f_{st}^\text{pre}$ happens, the post-contingency disruption is $r_s=f_{st}^\text{pre}$, $r_t = -f_{st}^\text{pre}$ and $r_j=0$ for all other entries.
 The vector $d(t):=(d_j(t), j\in\calN)$ models frequency control and their values are determined by a feedback control mechanism (a non-controllable constant-power load is simply a special case where the controls are set as $d_j(t) \equiv d_j$).
-We assume in this paper that the feedback controller is stabilizing and drives the closed-loop system towards an equilibrium as long as the post-contingency disruption $r:=(r_j, j\in\calN)$ can be feasibly mitigated (see Section \ref{section:critical} for more discussion).
+We assume in this paper that the feedback controller is stabilizing and drives the closed-loop system towards an equilibrium as long as the post-contingency disruption $r$ can be feasibly mitigated (see Section \ref{section:critical} for more discussion).

 \begin{defn} A state $x^*:=(\theta^*, \omega^*, d^*, f^*)\in\R^{3n+m}$ is said to be a \textbf{\emph{closed-loop equilibrium}} or simply an \textbf{\emph{equilibrium}} of \eqref{eqn:swing_and_network_dynamics} if the right hand sides of \eqref{eqn:swing_dynamics.1}\eqref{eqn:swing_dynamics} are zero and \eqref{eqn:network_flow_dynamics} is satisfied at $x^*$. \end{defn} The frequency dynamics \eqref{eqn:swing_and_network_dynamics} implies that any equilibrium configuration $x^*$ satisfies